– So you’re just going to… throw it away?

 |10.
 And Jeff programmed another kind of matter, which he named “dry ground”.
 He instantiated an object of this type and called it “land”.
 Jeff tested it, and saw that it was good.||// Matter is the main class, and water and dry ground inherit from it?|

 |11.
 Then Jeff wrote the base code for vegetation, and defined the algorithm for their growth and propagation.
-He defined various kind, and placed them onto the land, and their bore fruit.
+He defined various kinds, and placed them onto the land, and they bore fruit.
 Jeff tested it, and saw that it was good.
 And there was evening, and there was morning – the third day.|

 |12.
 And Jeff decided to refine the light sources.
 Jeff made two great lights – the greater light to govern the day and the lesser light to govern the night.
 He also made the stars.
 Jeff tested it, and saw that it was good.
 And there was evening, and there was morning – the fourth day.|